How To Dehydrate Frozen Vegetables

 If you live where it is HUMID: “To condition the fruit, take the dried fruit that has cooled and pack it loosely in plastic or glass jars.
 Seal the containers and let them stand for 7 to 10 days.

-I live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
+I used to live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
 Ten days is even better to make sure everything is dry before using your FoodSaver unit.

 Condition The Vegetables